 Reflecting telescopes can be used to view brighter planets and stars in astronomy.
 A refracting telescope, on the other hand, is made up of lenses that refract light rays.

-The best way to see a wide variety of astronomical sights is to have both reflecting and refracting telescopes.
+The best way to see a wide variety of astronomical sights is to reflect and refract telescopes.

 Having both reflecting and refracting telescopes on hand will allow you to see more stars and planets.